CLI¶

 --version Show the version and exit.

---quiet Don't display the gantry logo.
+--quiet / --not-quiet Don't display the gantry logo.
+Can also be

 --log-level [debug|info|warning|error]

-The Python log level. [default: warning]
+The Python log level.
+Can also be set

 --help Show this message and exit.